 One key principle to adopt to help minimize the instant delete is to avoid having a one-to-many appearance in your cold email.
 This refers to whether the prospect thinks you wrote the email just for them or that you wrote the email once and are sending that same email to a number of different people.

 The logic here is that if the email is one-to-many, the recipient can develop a few very quick and very negative assumptions:

 - You are a salesperson trying to sell something

 - You did not write and send this specifically to me

 - You do not know much about me

 - You are not taking the time to learn about me and communicate with me directly

-- Since this is not written specifically for me, I can delete quickly without reading and I will most likely will not miss anything
+- Since this is not written specifically for me, I can delete it quickly without reading, and I will most likely not miss anything

-When you add all of those up, it is easy to see how having a one-to-many cold email will drive up your insta-delete rate.
+When you add all of those up, it is easy to see how having a one-to-many cold email will drive up your instant delete rate.

 3. Minimize design effects

 To support your effort to avoid the one-to-many appearance, try to minimize the use of images, borders, and HTML effects.
 Yes, all of those things make an email look really nice, but if I am sending you a personal one-to-one email, I will not typically take the time to insert all of those.